 and then your root password.
 Navigate to the directory of the .run file you just downloaded:

 to see the name of the file.
 Then type:

 chmod +x nameoffile.run

 where nameoffile is the name of the file (press enter).
 Now type:

 and press enter.
 The installer will run.
 You can save time by copying and pasting the name of the file in the terminal.

 You will see a popup window that will guide you through the XAMPP setup wizard.
 After it finishes, make sure the “Launch XAMPP” is clicked and click Finish.
 A window will open in Firefox.
 Click on the language you want.
 Congratulations, your personal test web server is up and running.

+Now you will install WordPress to your WordPress test server.
 WordPress can be manually installed by downloading the zip available at the WordPress.org official website, and uncompressing it inside the /opt/lamp/htdocs subfolder (or a sub-folder).